 Mismanagement of autorotation is a common fatal accident scenario, both in operational flights and in training flights.
 One of the objectives of the EASA Rotorcraft Safety Roadmap published in December 2018 is to reduce high-risk training scenarios in flight.

-Training on full autorotation is a common thing for less experienced pilots and those who fly less forgiving rotorcraft.
-Some of lighter the helicopters have low rotor inertia, which also make this type of training more risky.
+Training on full autorotation is particularly relevant for less experienced pilots and those who fly less forgiving rotorcraft.
+Some of the lighter helicopters have low rotor inertia, which also make this type of training more risky.

 One of the questions that the EASA Rotorcraft Roadmap is asking is whether if the risk of training for a particular failure situation is higher than the risk of suffering that failure in operation, then perhaps we should be thinking about doing less of that type of training in the real helicopter and using simulators more often.

 Your first question - Could this training also be carried out in the simulator?

 Before moving on to talk about autorotation management itself, if you are considering a training flight involving autorotation, the first thing you should be asking is whether you could achieve the same objectives and outcomes using a simulator.
 Because crashing in a simulator doesn’t damage the helicopter nor injure or kill occupants, training in a simulator is a much safer option

 How you can manage an autorotation if you have to?